MicrosoftDocs/Advertising/advertising/hotel-feed/create-hotel-feed.md

 ## General rules

-- Use the Hotel XSD to validate your hotel feed file before sending it to Microsoft.
+- Use the Hotel XSD to validate your property feed file before sending it to Microsoft.

-- The hotel feed document must use UTF-8 encoding.
+- The property feed document must use UTF-8 encoding.

 - The feed must include listings for all your hotels&mdash; the feed process does not support partial updates.